-No commercial timber harvesting is permitted in conservation reserves.
+No commercial forest harvesting is permitted in conservation reserves.
 Forest activities on the adjacent landscape are guided by the Forest Management Plan (FMP).
 Based on the current plan (1999-2004), the following provisions apply:

-Harvesting, renewal and maintenance are permitted up to the conservation reserve boundary.
-Where the integrity of the boundary may be affected by blowdown (e.g., based on slope, aspect relative to prevailing winds, soils, species, size and type of adjacent cuts, etc.) the need for additional protection is to be determined during the development and planning of the Annual Work Schedule.
+Harvesting, renewal and maintenance activities are permitted up to the conservation reserve boundary.
+Where the integrity of the boundary may be affected by blowdown (e.g., based on slope, aspect relative to prevailing winds, soils, species, size and type of adjacent cuts, etc.), the need for additional protection will be determined during development and planning of the Annual Work Schedule.

-No roads or landings are permitted within 100 m of the boundaries of non-waterway conservation reserves, except where it can be demonstrated no alternative alignments are available and with MNR approval.
+No roads or landings are permitted within 100 m of the boundaries of nonwaterway conservation reserves, except where it can be demonstrated that no alternative alignments are available and with MNR approval.
 Roads will be planned to minimize potential access to conservation reserves (e.g., perpendicular to conservation reserve boundaries).

 Presently there is no Sustainable Forestry License (SFL) within or adjacent to the conservation reserve.
-The Crown currently manages the Temagami Forest Management Unit.
+The Temagami Forest Management Unit is currently managed by the Crown.
 The North Bay District office (Temagami Area) administers Forest Resource Licensing (FRL) in this unit.